 Take your time to snap some shots of Central Park, Times Square, the Brooklyn Bridge, the One World Trade Center, and at least one of you beating your chest like King Kong did when he climbed the building.

-And for your own personal tour guide from the ground floor right up to the top, the Official Empire State Building Guide app is a must-have.
+For your own personal tour guide from the ground floor right up to the top, the Official Empire State Building Guide app is a must-have.
 Download it for free from the App Store and Google Play.

 For something different, the Empire Lights'Wich is an Instagram-worthy homemade ice cream sandwich that changes to match the lights each night!